CANYONLAND NATIONAL PARK - THE NEEDLES

 The area was once home of the Ancestral Puebloans, of which many traces can be found.
 Although the items and tools they used have been largely taken away by looters, some of their stone and mud dwellings are well-preserved.
 The Ancestral Puebloans also left traces in the form of petroglyphs, most notably on the so-called Newspaper Rock near the Visitor Center at the entrance of this district.

-We visited here in 1995, June 1998 and July 2014.
+We visited here in July 2014.

 HOVER over image for title.
 Click here to return to USA Main Page.